 We understand that coping with bereavement is difficult in normal circumstances and with current social distancing measures in place, this can mean that some may not be able to say goodbye in the way they wish.
 There is advice available for those who feel they would benefit from additional support at:

 As new guidance is issued, our services are continually reviewed, however certain services are still suspended as below:

-- Open coffins and the viewing of charging the coffin is still suspended.
+- Open coffins in the chapel are still suspended.